brentstineman/ButtonPong/README.md

 - the device ID (select Devices, then your device to display the numeric device Id)
 - your account Access Token (click on Settings) to see your alphanumeric access token

 With this information in hand, we can proceed to the Particle Console IDE, [https://console.particle.io] and define our integrations.
 On the console IDE, select Integrations from the left hand menu, then web hook, then "Custom Template".
-We've provided a sample template for each of the integration points we'll be creating, pong-webhook.json

-Paste the contents of this file into the custom template of your integration and replace the following values:
+Using the register-webhook.json file provided in this repository, replace the contents of teh webhook template with the contents of the file and replace the following values:

 \<apidns\> - use the dns name of your site